 There are blood tests available for gluten and other food sensitivities, such as ALCAT, and other blood tests for antibodies to gluten and it’s many proteins.
 Many experts recommend the elimination diet as a reliable test for gluten intolerance.
 This involves completely removing gluten from your diet for a period of at least 30 days and up to 3 months.
 If your symptoms improve during the elimination time and return after reintroducing gluten into your diet, you are gluten intolerant and should avoid gluten indefinitely.

 Understanding how gluten acts in the body, we can see how dangerous this protein can be for the human body.
 An argument can be made that everyone would benefit from a gluten-free diet.
 Gluten is a destructive protein that cannot be fully digested by humans and there are no nutrients found in gluten-containing food that you cannot get from non-gluten foods.
-If you are suffering from an autoimmune disease such as hypothyroidism, it is imperative to your health to lead a gluten-free lifestyle.
+If you are suffering from an autoimmune disease such as hypothyroidism at Green Bay, it is imperative to your health to lead a gluten-free lifestyle.